threefoldfoundation/www_threefold_io/content/host/index.md

 ### **A new chapter for capacity providers in the decentralized internet**

-With the upcoming ThreeFold Marketplace (expected late Summer 2025), farming is evolving.
+With the upcoming ThreeFold Marketplace (expected end September 2025), farming is evolving.
 It’s now easier than ever to share resources and earn based on real usage through a transparent, peer-to-peer platform.